whytui/aoemod/ROR_API/ROR_API_README.txt

 * CUSTOM PLUGIN DEMO *
 **********************

-- Requires to install CustomROR with CustomizeAOE
+- Requires to install RockNRor with RockNRorAdmin
-- Add "customROR.dll" to ROR_API.conf if it is not already there.
+- Add "RockNRor.dll" to ROR_API.conf if it is not already there.
-- Run a game, you should see a chat message from CustomROR.
+- Run a game, you should see a chat message from RockNRor.
-See the CustomROR_README.txt file for details about features.
+See the RockNRor_README.txt file for details about features.

 ***************